meson800/simpit-controller/README.md

 Contributing Information
 ---------------------
-Users can submit bug reports and issues to help improve SimpitController Developers can add their own sub-modules to add additional input/output modules to extend the capabilities of the modules
+Users can submit bug reports and issues to help improve SimpitController.
+Developers can add their own sub-modules to add additional input/output modules to extend the capabilities of the modules
 See [CONTRIBUTING](/Doc/Simpit-Controller/CONTRIBUTING.md) for more information